johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

     - Hints are provided for each target field to guide you.
     - A sample data row from your CSV is shown to help with mapping.
     - Required fields (like 'Date') must be mapped.
-    - Click "Confirm Mapping" to process the file or "Cancel" to abort.
+    - Click "Apply Mapping" to process the file and save the mapping preferences, or "Cancel" to abort.
+You can also click "Reset" to reset the mapping to the default values.

     !Data Mapper UI Placeholder
     _(Ideally, replace this with an actual screenshot of the GenericCsvDataMapper component in action)_